rrifi/Arduino-PN532-Mifare-Dumper/README.md

 # Arduino-PN532-Mifare-Dumper
-This code allows you to dump Mifare 1k and Mifare Ultralight tags.
+This code allows you to dump Mifare Classic 1k and Mifare Ultralight tags.

 For use this you will need Elehouse PN532 and PN532_I2C libraries